tomaszrykala/LloydsTechTest/README.md

 ### Use instructions
 1. Clone the repository and open in Android Studio
 2. Generate a simple read-only Access Token, as described [HERE](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
-3. Enter that token in *apikeys.properties* file.
+3. Enter that token in *apikeys.properties* file, as the value of a 'AUTH_HEADER'.
 4. Launch the app.

 ____